Best Sleeping Position To Turn A Breech Baby (with Pictures)

 The other problem which can prevent your baby from turning, is a wrong sleeping position.

-So far, scientists have believed that sleeping on your left side is the only thing that you should really do when you are pregnant.
-However, the most recent scientific research on this matter has found that sleeping on either the left or the right side appears to be equally safe for the baby (1).
+So far, scientists have thus believed that sleeping on your left side is the only thing that you should really do when you are pregnant.
+However, recent scientific research on this matter revealed that sleeping on either the left or the right side appears to be equally safe for the baby (1).

-The problem is though that lying on either side usually means that one leg is lying on your other leg.
-What this means is that both, your hips and pelvis are in “closed” position.
+The problem is though that lying on either side usually means that one leg lies on your other leg.
+As a result, both your hips and pelvis are in a “closed” position.

-Even worse: some women unconsciously move their top leg forward at night.
-This can cause the top leg to pull at her hips which can cause her hip joint to twist.
+Even worse: many moms-to-be unconsciously move their upper leg forward at night.
+This can cause the upper leg to pull at their hips which can cause the hip joint to twist.

-As a result, the baby has almost no space.
-Therefore, the baby will have a hard time to actually turn.
+As a result, there is almost no room for the baby in the womb.
+And accordingly, baby will have a hard time to turn.

-Despite the findings of the most recent research, at the clinic, we still promote lying on your left side when you go to bed.
-However, you don’t need to panic if you unconsciously turn around at night and lay on your right side.
-Again, it seems to be equally safe.
+Despite the findings of the most recent research, at our practice, we still promote lying on your left side when you go to bed.

-Make sure that most of your top leg lies on the pillow!
-Ideally, the whole leg from AT LEAST your knee downwards lies on the pillow!
+Make sure that most of your upper leg lies on the pillow!
+Ideally, the whole leg from at least your knee downwards lies on the pillow!

-This position alone will provide the baby with so much more space.
-So, if you would only just use a pillow between your legs, it would considerably increase your baby’s chances to turn.
+This position alone will provide your baby with so much more room.
+So, if you only just used a pillow between your legs, it would already considerably increase your baby’s chances to turn.

 However, we can do even better: